MakeAWishFoundation/SwiftyMocky/README.md

 ## Roadmap

-[x] stubbibg protocols in elegant way
+- [x] stubbibg protocols in elegant way
-[x] template for generating mocks
+- [x] template for generating mocks
-[x] example project
+- [x] example project
-[ ] method signature generation without name conflicts [x] stubbing protocols with variables ( for now, IUO and Optional types are supported) [ ] refactor .swifttemplate to .stencil template, to improve performance of generation [ ] cover 95% of framework codebase with unit tests
+- [x] stubbing protocols with variables ( for now, IUO and Optional types are supported)
+- [ ] method signature generation without name conflicts
+- [ ] cover 95% of framework codebase with unit tests
+- [ ] refactor .swifttemplate to .stencil template, to improve performance of generation
-[ ] add unit tests for template
+- [ ] add unit tests for template
-[ ] support for tvOS, Linux and MacOS
+- [ ] support for tvOS, Linux and MacOS
-[ ] Swift Package Manager support
+- [ ] Swift Package Manager support
-[ ] Carthage support
+- [ ] Carthage support

 ## Example